 The architecture is similar to the process followed in this blog, the post below covers Initech Global’s approach.

 With only a short time window allotted, our mission was to create a customized facial recognition application to meet our clients specific requirements.
 The application was to be built from the ground up utilizing a mixed architecture approach, this would allow our team to meet the timeline while including all features requested.

 Why build new?

-Our decision to build a new allowed us to meet the unique requirements provided for the project.
+Our decision to build new allowed us to meet the unique requirements provided by our client.
 Several image storage service providers can be found online (some even utilizing Lychee).
 None of these options fully encompassed the specific needs of our client outlined below:

 - Custom tagging and searching

 - Expose APIs to serve pictures on internal or user facing applications